theemperor66/optiLM/README.md

 2. **Problem Extraction**: The system extracts the machines, jobs, and rig requirements from your description
 3. **Visualization**: See a visual representation of the extracted scheduling problem
 4. **Solution**: View the solution as a Gantt chart showing job assignments to machines
+5. **Reset / Import / Export**: Use the sidebar to reset the conversation or load and save problems as JSON files

 The Chat Interface is ideal for users who prefer to describe their problems conversationally.